swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-18-train-the-model-on-a-kubernetes-pod.md

     Thank you!

 You can now train your model on the cluster.
 However, some experiments may require specific hardware to run.
 For instance, training a deep learning model might require a GPU.
 This GPU could be shared among multiple teams for different purposes, so it is important to avoid monopolizong its use.

 In such situation, you can use a specialized Kubernetes pod for on-demand model training.

 In this chapter, you will learn how to:

-1. Create a specialized on-demand pod within the Kubernetes cluster
+1. Adjust the self-hosted runner to create a specialized on-demand pod within the Kubernetes cluster
 2. Start the model training from your CI/CD pipeline using the specialized pod in the Kubernetes cluster